 Year Marker Erected: 1936

-Marker Location: From Jourdanton, take SH 97 about 3 miles northeast
+Marker Location: From Jourdanton, take SH 97 about 3 miles northeast to roadside park.

 Museum Name: Christine Depot Museum and Library